Tools to help publishers comply with the GDPR

 We are also providing new publisher controls for ads personalisation:

-- DFP Reservation Line Item Controls (DFP Help Centre) enable you to select which tag-based line items you want to serve to EEA users in personalised and/or non-personalised mode.
+- Ad Manager Line Item Controls (Ad Manager Help Centre) enable you to select which tag-based line items you want to serve to EEA users in personalised and/or non-personalised mode.

 For more information about the GDPR and its application to digital publishers and advertising: